PRIYA300705/GenAi_Chatbot/README.md

 ## How to Use the Google Colab Version

-1. Open the file: `Priya Sah GenAI Chatbot.ipynb`
+1. Download the file: 'GenAI Chatbot Using GPT-2 notebook file.ipynb'
+2. Open the file
-2. Run all the code cells sequentially
+3. Run all the code cells sequentially
-3. Begin chatting by entering your text in the final cell's input prompt
+4. Begin chatting by entering your text in the final cell's input prompt

 ---